backbonecabal/ycabal-docs/docs.any.sender/gnosisClient/README.md

 To send the transaction via the proxy contract:

 ```
-// use the any.sendTransaction function to send via any.sender
+// use the any.sendTransaction function to send via Backbone Cabal
 const relayReceipt = await userAnyWallet.any.sendTransaction({
     to: echoContractAddress,
     data: data,